David T.W Wong, D.M.D., D.M.SC.

 David T.W.
-Wong, D.M.D., D.M.Sc. is the Felix and Mildred Yip Endowed Chair in Dentistry and a Professor in the Section of Oral Biology in the Division of Oral Biology and Medicine.
-He is the Associate Dean of Research and the Director of the UCLA Center for Oral/Head and Neck Research.
-He is an active scientist in oral cancer and saliva diagnostics research.
+Wong, D.M.D., D.M.Sc. is the Felix and Mildred Yip Endowed Chair in Dentistry and a Professor in the Section of Biosystems and Function in the Division of Oral and Systemic Health Sciences.
+He is the Director of the UCLA Center for Oral/Head and Neck Research.
+An active scientist in oral cancer and saliva diagnostics research.
 He has authored over 305 peer reviewed scientific publications.
 He is a fellow of the American Association for the Advancement of Sciences (AAAS), past member of the ADA Council of Scientific Affairs and the past president of American Association of Dental Research (AADR).
 Dr. Wong's Lab website (https://www.hspp.ucla.edu).

 - Shintani S, Ohyama H, Zhang X, McBride J, Matsuo K, Tsuji T, Todd R, Lerman M, Wong DTW. p12DOC-1 is a novel CDK2-associated protein.
 Mol Cell Biol 2000; 20:6300-6307.

 - Li Y, Elashoff D, Oh M, Sinha U, St John MA, Zhou X, Abemayor E, Wong DT.
 Serum circulating human mRNA profiling and its utility for oral cancer detection.
 J Clin Oncol.
 2006;24(11):1754-60.
 PubMed PMID: 16505414.